On This Page:

 Meanwhile, the NCBI (The National Centre for Biotechnology Information advances science and health by providing access to biomedical and genomic information) advises caution in the use of vaccines:

 “We suggest that a potential link between vaccines and autoimmune diseases cannot be definitely ruled out and should be carefully explored during the development of new candidate vaccines.”

 https://www.ncbi.nlm.nih.gov/pubmed/15196997 Eur J Dermatol.
 2004 Mar-Apr; 14(2):86-90.

-Like all Gram-negative bacteria the carbohydrate-rich cell surface of UPEC, contains an abundance of various polysaccharides.
-These again look like they would be a good target, but again, this turns out not to be the case …
+Like all Gram-negative bacteria, the carbohydrate-rich cell surface of UPEC contains an abundance of various polysaccharides.
+These again look like they would be a good target, but this turns out not to be the case.

-This is a more recent line of investigation.
-Siderophores are iron ‘scavenging molecules’ released by UPEC, and they have active ‘portals’ – gateways through the bacterial cell wall to drag them + the iron back in.
+A more recent line of investigation, Siderophores are iron ‘scavenging molecules’ released by UPEC, and they have active ‘portals’ – gateways through the bacterial cell wall to drag them + the iron back in.
 Blocking these could starve the UPEC of iron.

 Encouraging results in studies on mice have unfortunately not translated to success in humans.
 REF: Pathogens.
 2015 Dec 31;5(1). pii: E1. doi: 10.3390/pathogens5010001.